 Empty space, drag to resize

 • Click on the icons below to explore

-The Social Impact Assessment Tool for Nature Protected Areas (SOCIAT) was developed by the University of Warwick with EUROPARC Federation and the University of Cambridge.
-This and other innovative tools were created as part of the FIDELIO project (Forecasting Social Impacts of Biodiversity Conservation Policies in Europe) funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme.
+The development of SOCIAT was led by Dr Nikoleta Jones (University of Warwick) in collaboration with the EUROPARC Federation.
+This, along with other innovative tools, was created as part of the FIDELIO project (Forecasting Social Impacts of Biodiversity Conservation Policies in Europe), which was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme.

+Empty space, drag to resize